HemalathaRamanujam2022/us_accidents_analysis/README.md

 deciphered from the analyzed data.

--   Top states, cities, highways with the highest number of accidents by severity
+-   Top states, cities, highways with the highest number of accidents by severity.

--   The time of the day and week when these accidents occur
+-   The time of the day and week when these accidents occur.

--   The contribution of weather and environment factors to these accidents
+-   The contribution of weather and environment factors to these accidents.

--   The amenities and other point of interest that are available on the impacted highways
+-   The amenities and other point of interest that are available on the impacted highways.

--   The growth / decline of accidents across geography over the years
+-   The growth / decline of accidents across geography over the years.

 ## <ins>Dataset Used</ins>